khulnasoft/integrations-core/elastic/README.md

 Stay up-to-date on the health of your Elasticsearch cluster, from its overall status down to JVM heap usage and everything in between.
 Get notified when you need to revive a replica, add capacity to the cluster, or otherwise tweak its configuration.
 After doing so, track how your cluster metrics respond.

-The Datadog Agent's Elasticsearch check collects metrics for search and indexing performance, memory usage and garbage collection, node availability, shard statistics, disk space and performance, pending tasks, and many more.
+The Khulnasoft Agent's Elasticsearch check collects metrics for search and indexing performance, memory usage and garbage collection, node availability, shard statistics, disk space and performance, pending tasks, and many more.
 The Agent also sends events and service checks for the overall status of your cluster.

 ## Setup

 ### Installation

-The Elasticsearch check is included in the [Datadog Agent][2] package.
+The Elasticsearch check is included in the [Khulnasoft Agent][2] package.
 No additional installation is necessary.

 ### Configuration